gu-app-club/lets-learn-jobs/README.md

 # Interviews

-There are three types of "interviews" that you might experience:
+There are several types of "interviews" that you might experience:

 1. Online code challenges
 2. Technical Interviews
 3. Behavioral Interviews
+4. "Homework" projects

 The career center should be able to give you lots of advice on behavioral interviews.
 However, the vast majority of your interview experience will be code challenges and technical interviews.